 She will also need her ears checked monthly, either at the vet or with a reputable groomer.

 9. She is usually healthy but has some potential health concerns

-The Pitbull Boxer Mix is generally a healthy breed, as both pure breeds are (as long as she gets sufficient exercise, of course) and can live for up to 14 years.
+The Pitbull Boxer Mix is generally a healthy breed, as both pure breeds are (as long as she gets sufficient exercise, of course) and as I mentioned in the intro it can live for up to 13 years.
 Having said that, it is always worth being informed on any potential health issues this breed can develop, so here are the main ones your dog could be prone to: